The Walking Dead: The Final Season: Gameplay

 As with other games in The Walking Dead series, The Final Season is a graphic adventure game, where the player controls the protagonist Clementine as she struggles to survive in the wake of a zombie apocalypse.
 The player can move Clementine around the environment to examine and collect items and initiate conversation trees with non-player characters, and progress in the game.
-The Final Season introduces a collectible mechanic, where players can collect certain items in the world and place them in their room later.
+The Final Season introduces a collectible mechanic, where the player can collect certain items in the world and place them in their room later.
 Some collectibles can only be obtained on the basis of choices.
 For each episode, a certain amount of collectibles are to be found.
 Decisions made by the player can affect future episodes, and The Final Season can use previous saved games from The Walking Dead to bring a player's choices from these games into The Final Season.
 Players that have not played previous seasons, or who may want to adjust choices made affecting Clementine's character, will be able to use a web-based Story Builder tool to create a cloud-based save game that can be used to feed into the game.
-This also addresses issues with various save game limitations due to platform transitions over the course of the series (for example, previous saves from the Xbox 360 or PlayStation 3 from the first two seasons are not compatible with The Final Season).
+This also addresses issues with various save game limitations due to platform transitions over the course of the series.
+For example, previous saves from the Xbox 360 and PlayStation 3 versions of the first two seasons are not compatible with The Final Season.

-The Final Season was included in The Walking Dead: The Telltale Definitive Series was released on September 10, 2019, for PS4, Xbox, and PC.
+The Final Season was included in The Walking Dead: The Telltale Definitive Series, which was released on September 10, 2019, for PS4, Xbox, and PC.
 It included graphical overhauls to the previous releases, concept art, and a way to carry over choices from previous seasons for players willing to play through each season.

-In portions of the game, the player will be required to react to quick time events in action-driven scenes, such as escaping from a "walker" (the name for zombies in the series).
+In portions of the game, the player will be required to react to quick time events in action-driven scenes, such as escaping from a "walker", the name for zombies in the series.
 Failure to complete the events typically results in the death of Clementine or another key character, requiring the player to retry the event.
 The Final Season introduces more open-ended action sequences that give the player more control during the sequence.